pranaygurrapu88/AI-in-Business/README.md

 # AI-in-Business(Marketing)

-The aim of project is marketers to know about their customers and identify their needs.
-Maketers can help to build the company’s brand, engage customers, grow revenue and increase sales.
+The aim of project is marketers to know about their customers and identify their needs.Sales persons can use this project to understand their customer and identify their needs.
+Marketing can help to increase the company's brand, grow revenue, and grow sales.

-I have used k-means intuition which is an unsupervised learning algorithm(clustering).
-Applied principle component analysis algorithm and performed Auto encoding intuition for dimensionality reduction.
+The algorithm was developed using the k-means clustering algorithm which is an unsupervised learning algorithm.
+Model applies Principle Component Analysis algorithm and Auto Encoding intuition for dimensionality reduction.

 Download the dataset from here. https://drive.google.com/drive/folders/18K4-h0vy8ffqCGf5qcLMB0PlN4QYV-e4?usp=sharing